 - 4 Granny Smith apples, cored and sliced

 - 2 tbsp coconut flour

 - 1 1/2 tbsp organic coconut oil, melted

 - In a food processor place the almonds, shredded coconut, coconut flour, cinnamon, nutmeg and salt.

 - Pulse a few times until the almond are coarsely chopped.

-- In a bowl place the apples, coconut oil, honey, lemon juice, lemon zest and cranberries.
+- In a bowl place the apples, coconut oil, maple syrup, lemon juice, lemon zest and cranberries.

 - Toss to combine.

 - Add the almond mixture and toss to combine.